1:1 Mentorship + Placement Support

 1:1 Placement Support

-Once your readiness targets are completed, you unlock full 1:1 support — resume tailoring per job, mock loops aligned to your interviews, and referral help where possible.
+Once your readiness targets are completed, you unlock full 1:1 support — resume tailoring per role, mock loops aligned to interviews, and referral guidance where possible.

 Locked